chimpsland/story/y10m/notebook.history.preface.en.md

-Title: English Preface of "Escape the Pyramid"
+Title: English Preface for "Notebook of History"
 Date:  2021-11-22
 Category: History